ruvnet/rUv-dev/README.md

 - 📝 Create and share interactive coding notebooks with embedded AI-generated code snippets.
 - 📊 Visualize data and results using a variety of charting libraries and tools.
 - 🎨 Collaborate with others by sharing and versioning your Jupyter notebooks.

+### Setup and Configuration

+rUv-dev provides a user-friendly setup script (`setup.sh`) that simplifies the process of setting up and configuring your development environment.
+With the setup script, you can:

+- 🚀 Perform initial setup with guided steps, including cloning the rUv-dev repository and configuring dotfiles.
+- 📦 Install required packages and dependencies with a single command.
+- 🔧 Configure environment variables and settings for Open Interpreter, liteLLM, and other tools.
+- 🎨 Customize your development environment with a variety of options and preferences.

 ## Using Dotfiles